Bringing the Science of Reading Home - Ready4K®

 I had them all fooled.

-All except the teacher, who sent me to reading recovery classes and threatened to hold me back another year if I did not make progress.
+All except the teacher, who sent me to reading recovery classes and threatened to hold me back another year if I did not make progress with these essential skills.

 So I did what anyone at my age would do.
 I asked Santa if I could learn to read for Christmas.
-I dictated notes for the tooth fairy, instructing her to leave me some basic literacy skills in exchange for my teeth.
+I dictated notes for the tooth fairy, instructing her to leave me literacy tips and tricks in exchange for my teeth.

 Never, not once ever, did it occur to me that there was some pathway, some method, for learning how to read.
 To me, reading was pure magic.